 John Fell Ryan recently posted The Games Room, which has some interesting ideas for consideration.
 Among other things, he discusses the dart board in the Games Room.

 I think that's a bit interesting.
-Yes, the 237 is reversed so it's 732, and is separated by the 19 and 17, but that doesn't bother me for much of what happens in The Shining concerns doublings and mirrorings.
-And I'm going to kind of flick the 19 and 17 off to the side as being irrelevant.
+Yes, the 237 is reversed as he faces it so it's 732, and is separated by the 19 and 17, but that doesn't bother me for much of what happens in The Shining concerns doublings and mirrorings.
+And I'm going to kind of flick the 19 and 17 off to the side as being irrelevant, though I have some ideas as their sum, 36, having a relationship to the degrees of a circle.

 The fact is, when Danny has his first vision of the two girls in blue, he is standing before his bathroom mirror speaking into it--thus we have a doubling, a mirroring.
 When he next sees the two girls in blue, he senses their presence when he is facing the 7 19 3 17 2, which is in effect 237 reversed, and turns to see them standing in the doorway.
 When he has his third vision of the girls is the first time he advances toward the double doors of Suite 237, tries the doorknob, finds it locked, looks up at the number 237 on the door and sees the two girls in his mind before him.
 He returns to his Big Wheel and cycles away.

 I'm going to examine the 237 idea more closely in a bit, but first take a look at the Colorado flag and its C shape and how the empty space at the bottom could possibly be seen as encompassing that range of 7 19 3 17 2 on the dart board.
-That's perhaps just coincidental, but I still think it's something to take into consideration.
+That's perhaps just coincidental, but I still think it's something to take into consideration and may be a reason why he chose to keep the Overlook in Colorado though he filmed it as being in Montana.

 This straight line leading to a partially circumscribed area is seen again later.